KUNQ

-KUNQ is a radio station airing a country music format licensed to Houston, Missouri, broadcasting on 99.3 MHz FM.
+KUNQ is a radio station airing a country music format licensed to Houston, Missouri, broadcasting on 99.3 FM.
 The station is owned by Justin Dixon, through licensee Media Professional, LLC.

 History

 The station signed on in May 1965 as KBTC-FM.
 It changed its call letters to KSCM-FM on January 22, 1972, and to KUNQ on September 8, 1987.